apache/druid/docs/content/Tutorial:-The-Druid-Cluster.md

 ### Start a historical node ###

-historical nodes are the workhorses of a cluster and are in charge of loading historical segments and making them available for queries.
+Historical nodes are the workhorses of a cluster and are in charge of loading historical segments and making them available for queries.
 Our Wikipedia segment will be downloaded by a historical node.
+For more information about Historical nodes, see [here](Historical.html).

 To create the historical config file: